 Gloknos is headed by Dr. Inanna Hamati-Ataya and is part of Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) at Cambridge.
 Gloknos is a multi-disciplinary research centre and intellectual community concerned with the constitution, diffusion, exchange, and use of human knowledges throughout history.
 It aims to foster advanced trans-disciplinary research and pedagogical training in Global Epistemics, as well as cross-sectorial exchanges and initiatives.

-Dag Herbjørnsrud is a global historian of ideas and founder of SGOKI.
-More info on the lecture will be presented in due course.
+Dag Herbjørnsrud is a global historian of ideas and founder of SGOKI. .
 See the English page of the Center for Global and Comparative History of Ideas (SGOKI) for more info.
 SGOKI is a partner of Gloknos.

 Venue: Room SG1, Alison Richard Building, Cambridge, UK, CB3 9DT

 Attendance is free but spaces are limited, so please email to reserve your seat